 Responsibilities: This section is responsible for the collection, evaluation, documentation and use of information about the development of the incident and the status of resources.
-Start-Up Actions: Check in with Planning/Intelligence Chief for situation briefing.
-Obtain necessary equipment and supplies from Logistics.
-Put on position identifier, such as vest, if available.
-Determine whether there will be a Finance/Administration Section.
-If there is none, the Documentation Clerk will be responsible for maintaining all records of any expenditure as well as all personnel time keeping records.
-Operational Duties: Records: Maintain time log of the Incident, noting all actions and reports.
-(See sample log in Appendix.)
-Record content of all radio communication with district Emergency Operations Center (EOC).
-Record verbal communication for basic content.
-Log in all written reports.
-File all reports for reference (file box). mportant: A permanent log may be typed or rewritten at a later time for clarity and better understanding.
-Keep all original notes and records-they are legal documents.
-Student and S Closing Down: ff Accounting: Receive, record, and analyze Student Accounting forms.
-Check off staff roster.
-Compute number of students, staff, an others on campus for Situation Analysis.
-Update periodically Report missing persons and site damage to Command Post.
-Report first aid needs to medical team leader.
-File forms for reference.
-Collect and file all paperwork and documentation from deactivating sections.
-Securely package and store these documents for future use.
-Return equipment and reusable supplies to Logistics.
-Equipment/ Supplies: 2-way radio paper, pens File box(es) Job description clipboard Forms: Emergency Time/Situation Report
+Start-Up Actions: Obtain necessary equipment on position identifier, Determine whether there vection.
+If there is none, to telligence Chief for situation briefing ent and supplies from Logistics. such as vest, if available. will be a Finance/Administration the Documentation Clerk will be ing all records of any expenditures ime keeping records.
+Operational Duties: Records: reconstruction of the second s eports.
+(See sample log is Record content of all radio Emergency Operations Content of all radio Emergency Operations Content of all written reports.
+File all reports for reference ortant: A permanent log is communication with district enter (EOC). ation for basic content. ce (file box). may be typed or rewritten at a later understanding.
+Keep all original Student and S Closing Down: Receive, record, and analy Check off staff roster.
+Coothers on campus for Situ Report missing persons and Report first aid needs to notice forms for reference.
+Collect and file all papery deactivating sections.
+Securely package and stores. work and documentation from re these documents for future use.
+Equipment/ Supplies: 2-wa File Return equipment and revay radio box(es) ns: Emergency Time/Sit paper, pens Job description clipboard uation Report